apple patient

 Satellite connectivity should help in emergencies

 Now Bloomberg has spoken out and provided more clarity.
-According to the report, Apple will only introduce satellite connectivity for "crisis scenarios" and will not be an alternative to cellular networks that enables texting and calls on a broad basis.
-In addition, the satellite feature will not be available immediately in every country.
-The reason for this is the satellite locations as well as local regulations.
-In terms of how it works, Bloomberg explains that the feature will prompt the user to go outside and move in a certain direction so that the iPhone can connect to a satellite.
+According to the report, Apple will only introduce satellite connectivity for "crisis scenarios" and will not be an alternative to cellular networks that enables widespread texting and calling.
+Furthermore, the satellite feature will not be available immediately in every country.
+This is due to satellite locations as well as local regulations.
+Regarding how it works, Bloomberg explains that the feature will prompt the user to go outside and move in a specific direction so that the iPhone can connect to a satellite.
 The process can take up to a minute for an iPhone to successfully communicate with a satellite.

 Launch of iPhone 13 uncertain

-A special modem chip is needed to connect to satellites.
-Apple will continue to use Qualcomm's technology for the next few years.
-It is not clear whether Apple will enter into a partnership with Globalstar, as Kuo believes.
-Globalstar's competitors Iridium Communications and Omnispace are not working with Apple, according to Bloomberg.
-But the report does not rule out Globalstar.
-As for the release, Bloomberg writes that the feature will probably not be ready before 2022, although Apple's modem chips "may have the hardware necessary for satellite communications" this year.
-But the features could still be changed or removed by Apple before the planned launch.
-So the whole thing is not final.
+A special modem chip is required to connect to satellites.
+Apple will continue to use Qualcomm technology for the next few years.
+It's unclear whether Apple will partner with Globalstar, as Kuo believes.
+Globalstar competitors Iridium Communications and Omnispace are not working with Apple, according to Bloomberg.
+However, the report doesn't rule out Globalstar.
+As for the release, Bloomberg notes that the feature likely won't be ready before 2022, although Apple's modem chips "could have the hardware necessary for satellite communications" that year.
+However, the features could still be changed or removed before Apple's planned launch.
+The report states that the plan isn't final.
 (Photo by cristimatei / Bigstockphoto)

 • iPhone 12 sound outages: Apple launches repair program